 The Community Government Association (CGA) is an elected body of students working for you.
 It is composed of on/off-campus and commuting representatives.
 CGA represents the students and addresses the needs, concerns, and general well-being of the entire student body.
 Elections for senators are held each year in September.

-Elected executive members are: President; Vice-President; Treasurer, and Recording Secretary.
+Elected executive members are: President; Vice-President; Treasurer, and Secretary.
 All must be of sophomore status or greater during the academic year of their term.
-Executive position elections are held in February.
+Executive position elections are held in March.

 In addition, there are CGA committees dealing with such matters as budgets, finance, concerts, Homecoming, Parents’ Weekend, and more.
 Committee membership is open to the entire student body.

 - President: Ashley Wallace

 Secretary: Justine Albright